WICG/webcomponents/proposals/html-module-spec-changes.md

     - b\.
 NOTE 1: *\*default\** was set up to reference the HTML Module's document during instantiation/execution
     - c\.
 NOTE 2: I assume here that we’re not trying to pass through default exports of the inline scripts.
   - 7\.
 Return *resolution*.
-- HTML Module Record inherits the concrete Evaluate() method from Cyclic Module Record.
+- HTML Module Record inherits the concrete [Evaluate](https://tc39.github.io/ecma262/#sec-moduleevaluation) method from [Cyclic Module Record](https://tc39.github.io/ecma262/#cyclic-module-record).
-- HTML Module Record should implement a modified version of Cyclic Module Record's [InnerModuleEvaluation](https://html.spec.whatwg.org/#fetch-the-descendants-of-a-module-script)(*module*, *stack*, *index*).
+- HTML Module Record should implement a modified version of [Cyclic Module Record](https://tc39.github.io/ecma262/#cyclic-module-record)'s [InnerModuleEvaluation](https://tc39.github.io/ecma262/#sec-innermoduleevaluation)(*module*, *stack*, *index*).
 This method calls InnerModuleEvaluation on each child module, then executes the current module.
-The HTML Module version will have the following changes (TODO Make sure these step numbers are still correct after Cyclic Module Record is merged into the official spec):
+The HTML Module version will have the following changes:
   - Change step 10 and step 10a to be the following, to account for the different structure of HTML Module Record vs Cyclic Module Record.
 Steps 10b-10f remain the same:
     - 10\.
 For each ScriptEntry *se* in *module*.[[RequestedModules]]), do:
       - a\.
 If (*se*.[[InlineModuleRecord]] != null), let *requiredModule* be *se*.[[InlineModuleRecord]], else let *requiredModule* be HostResolveImportedModule(*module*, *se*.[[ExternalScriptURL]])